defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 Move the updated file to `capabilities/crd/generated/webapp-v1alpha1.ts`.

-in the `capabilities/crd/source` folder, create a file called `webapp.crd.ts` and add the following, we want the controller to automatically create the CRD when it starts.
+In the `capabilities/crd/source` folder, create a file called `webapp.crd.ts` and add the following.
+This will have the controller automatically create the CRD when it starts.

 ```typescript
 export const WebAppCRD = {